EXPLORING NATURE WITH CHILDREN

-It was so simple and fun to get our hands dirty.
+This activity was so simple.
+We love to get our hands dirty.
 I can’t wait for Spring to see the flowers pop up!

 We also read A Seed is Sleepy by Diana Aston.
-These books are all absolutely stunning and provide beautiful imagery.
+The books in this series are all absolutely stunning because they provide beautiful imagery.
 The boys had fun using a magnifying glass for the first time to observe their treasures up close!